Firework advice for dog owners

 • Give your dog a slightly larger meal than normal: This can have a calming effect (the big pasta dinner effect).
 Be cautious with deep-chested dogs or those who become nauseous when anxious.

-• Provide a distraction: Give your dog a chew, kong, Lickimat, or snuffle box (treats in a box of paper).
+• Provide a distraction: Give your dog a long lasting chew, kong, Lickimat, or snuffle box (treats in a box of paper).
 Raw meaty knuckle and marrow bones are great as they last ages.
+Shop chews here!

-• Move to a central room: If there’s a central room in your house (surrounded by walls), move there with your pets.
+• Move to a central room: If there’s a central room in your house (surrounded by walls with no or few windows), move there with your pets.
 Even if this is the bathroom!

-• Choose the right music: Classical music may be calming but won’t cover the sound of fireworks well.
-Consider playing something with lots of beats.
+• Choose the right music: If you are giving your dog access to multiple rooms, then having sound in other rooms (or music on the TV) can help mask the bangs.
+Classical music may be calming but won’t cover the sound of fireworks well.
+Consider playing something with a beat to it.
 We have enjoyed listening to 70s disco on 5th November before.

 • Invest in brown noise speakers: Purchase brown noise speakers and situate these in front of windows.
-We have three mini speakers around the home that play brown noise and one that plays the sound of a rippling stream/water.
-The variety of sounds can be a bit wearing, but it blocks out a lot of the noise.
+We have two mini speakers around the home that play brown noise and one that plays the sound of a rippling stream/water.
+The variety of sounds can be a bit wearing after a few hours, but it blocks out a lot of the noise which helps the dogs.
 We use ‘LectroFan speakers which are amazing.

 • Consider alternative noise sources: Consider putting some shoes in the spin dryer (ones you don’t mind potentially ruining!).
 Be sure to start this before fireworks so it doesn’t make your dog more anxious.

-• Create a den: Make a den out of chairs and tables and hang duvets or heavy blankets over these, or over a crate your dog enjoys (please don’t shut them in it when there are fireworks though as this could make them more anxious!).
+• Create a den: Make a den out of chairs and tables and hang duvets or heavy blankets over these, or over a crate that your dog already happily goes into.

-• Cover the fireplace: If you have a fireplace/chimney, cover this with thick blankets.
+• Cover the fireplace: If you have a fireplace/chimney, cover this with thick blankets as the sound can travel down and into the room it connects to.

 During the fireworks

-• Avoid outdoor trips: Don’t take your dog outside for a wee when fireworks are going off.
-Ensure they have been around 4 pm so they can hold on until later if needed.
-Please DO NOT walk your dog in the evenings around fireworks seasons, it’s just not worth the risk.
+• Avoid outdoor trips: Try and avoiding taking your dog outside for a wee when fireworks are going off.
+Ensure your dog has toileted around 4pm so they can hold on until later if needed.
+It’s advisable to NOT walk your dog in the evenings around fireworks seasons, even if your dog doesn’t appear phased.
+It’s just not worth the risk!

-• Make light of sudden bangs: If a bang goes off when your dog is in the garden toileting, try to make light of it by responding with the ‘jolly affect’ where you say ‘oooooh never mind’ or ‘waheeeeeeey’ to try and make light of it.
-This will not work for phobic dogs but may help dogs who are startled or anxious but not phobic.
+• Make light of sudden bangs: If a bang goes off when your dog is in the garden toileting or is audible within the home, try to make light of it by responding with the ‘jolly affect’ where you say ‘oooooh never mind’ or ‘waheeeeeeey’ to try and make light of it.
+This will not likely work for phobic dogs but may help dogs who are startled or slightly anxious.

 • Use treats for positive reinforcement: If your dog will take food, give them a tasty treat after each bang or even do some fun training with them.
-Ad hoc counter conditioning has been found in research to improve sound sensitivity parallel to psychoactive medication.
+Ad hoc counter conditioning has been found in research to improve sound sensitivity parallel to psychoactive medication, and can also be done to similar noises on walks if your dog shows sensitivity on that context.

 • Allow hiding: Let your dog hide if they want to.
-Ensure they have the option to hide by being given access to different rooms.
+Ensure they have the option to hide, whether that’s retreating under the stairs, table, behind the sofa, under the bed etc.

 • Reassure your dog: Reassure your dog if they seek comfort; this won’t reinforce their fear.